rkasale28/timezonebot/data/nlu.md

 - see you around
 - see you later

+## intent:find_time_zone
+- can you tell the time?
+- could you tell me the time?
+- i need you to find a time zone
+- can you find me a time zone?
+- what time is it?

-## intent:affirm
+## intent:find_time_zone_for location
-- yes
-- indeed
+- what is the time zone of London?
+- time zone of Lisbon
+- do you know the time zone of Berlin
-- of course
+- i need to know the time zone of Mumbai
-- that sounds good
-- correct

-## intent:deny
-- no
-- never
-- I don't think so
-- don't like that
-- no way
-- not really

-## intent:mood_great
+## intent:city_info
-- perfect
-- very good
+- London
-- great
+- San Francisco
-- amazing
+- Toronto
-- wonderful
+- New Delhi
-- I am feeling very good
-- I am great
+- Auckland
-- I'm good
+- Oslo

-## intent:mood_unhappy
+## intent:thanks
-- sad
-- very sad
-- unhappy
-- bad
-- very bad
-- awful
-- terrible
+- thank you
-- not very good
-- extremely sad
+- thanks
-- so sad
+- great, thanks

-## intent:bot_challenge
-- are you a bot?
-- are you a human?
-- am I talking to a bot?
-- am I talking to a human?